jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
-    The call came down from manager Filch Meyers &mdash; Dervil would start the sixth.
+    The call came down from manager Filch Meyers&mdash;Dervil would start the sixth.
 And the feeling inside became stronger.
 He was standing on the bullpen mound waiting for the BigStixx side to be done in the top of the inning.
 He surveyed the crowd, guessing that about 25,000 paying customers were on hand to witness his final professional appearance.
   </p>

   <p>